opencv-java/opencv-java-tutorials/docs/source/04 - OpenCV Basics.rst

 ``loadLogo`` metheod:
 In this method we are going to load the image whenever the logoCheckBox id selected (checked).
 In order to load the image we have to use a basic OpenCV function: imread.
-It return a Mat and takes the path of the image and a flag (> 0 RGB image, =0 grayscale, <0 with the alpha channel).
+It returns a Mat and takes the path of the image and a flag (> 0 RGB image, =0 grayscale, <0 with the alpha channel).

 .. code-block:: java